 Specify the number of JVMs that your CICS region can support.
-The CICS Performance Guide tells you how to work out an appropriate setting for the MAXJVMTCBS system initialization parameter.
+Managing your JVM pool for performance, in the CICS Performance Guide, tells you how to work out an appropriate setting for the MAXJVMTCBS system initialization parameter.

 TCPIP YES

 3. Add the following DD statements to the start-up jobstream for a CICS region that supports IIOP, and create these files: